kedro-org/kedro/CONTRIBUTING.md

 make build-docs
 ```

-> *Note:* If the tests in `tests/extras/datasets/spark` are failing, and you are
-> not planning to work on Spark related features, then you can run a reduced
-> test suite that excludes them.
-Do this by executing the following command:
+> *Note:* If the tests in `tests/extras/datasets/spark` are failing, and you are not planning to work on [Spark](https://spark.apache.org) related features, then you can run a reduced test suite that excludes them.
+Do this by executing `make test-no-spark`.
-> `make test-no-spark`.

 #### Then onwards (code or documentation changes)